-All pupils are entitled to a broad and balanced curriculum from the Foundation Stage.
+All pupils are entitled to a broad, balanced and enriching curriculum.
 This policy ensures that teaching arrangements and strategies are fully inclusive.
 The majority of pupils will have their needs met through normal classroom arrangements, practices and appropriate differentiation, which may include short-term support intervention programmes.